JAYKRISHNAN/simple-concurrent-http-server/readme.md

 ## About

-A basic HTTP server written in python
+A basic HTTP server written in python that can handle multiple concurrent requests